KonKarras/Logistic-Regression-for-Absenteeism-Prediction/README.md

 A screenshot of the dashboard can be found in the .png file.

-The interactive dashboard can be accessed through the .tbwx file or through the link below:
+The interactive dashboard can be accessed through the .twbx file or through the link below:

 https://public.tableau.com/app/profile/konstantinos.karras/viz/AbsenteeismDashboard_16796600243480/AbsenteeismDashboard